 We first characterize the resonator by sending a continuous microwave signal of adjustable frequency and power, and measuring the phase of the reflected signal using a Vector Network Analyser.
-The results are shown in Fig. 4.12.
-At low signal powers, the phase of the reflected wave displays the characteristic behavior of a linear resonator, allowing us to fit the resonance frequency and quality factor (see Fig. 4.13): $\omega{cav} = 2\pi \times 6.332$ GHz and Q = 600, close to the design values.
-At higher powers, the resonance curve shifts towards lower frequency and sharpens, until for even larger powers the phase presents a discontinuity indicating the bifurcation phenomenon.
+The results are shown in Fig. 4.11.
+At low signal powers, the phase of the reflected wave displays the characteristic behavior of a linear resonator, allowing us to fit the resonance frequency and quality factor (see Fig. 4.12): here, $\omega{cav} = 2\pi \times 6.332$ GHz and Q = 600, close to the design values.
+At higher powers, the resonance curve shifts towards low frequency and sharpens, until for even larger powers the phase presents a discontinuity indicating the bifurcation phenomenon.

-4.3.1.2 Characterization of the bifurcation
+4.3.1.2 Characterization of the bifurcation phenomenon

 The bifurcation phenomenon can be further characterized by applying a slow triangular ramp, and monitoring the reflected phase as a function of the triangle amplitude.
-Results are shown in Fig. 4.11.
-Figure 4.11a (top graph) shows the reflected phase when the triangle is rising; figure 4.11b (middle graph) when the amplitude is decreased.
-The difference between the two graphs (fig. 4.11c, bottom graph), reveals the hysteretic nature of the bifurcation process.
+Results are shown in Fig. 4.13.
+Figure 4.13a (top graph) shows the reflected phase when the triangle is rising ; figure 4.13b (middle graph) when the amplitude is decreased.
+The difference between the two graphs (fig. 4.13c, bottom graph), reveals the hysteresic nature of the bifurcation process.
 We compare these measurements to the theory of the CJBA given in Annex F, with all the parameters determined from the experiment.
-Indeed, we know that Q=600, $\omega{cav}=2\pi\times6.332$ GHz (see previous paragraph).
-From additional measurements on identical resonators without a Josephson junction, we also know that $\omega{cav,b}=2\pi\times7.35$ GHz yielding $\omega{cav}/\omega{cav,b}=0.86$ .
+Indeed, we know Q = 600, $\omega{cav} = 2\pi \times 6.332$ GHz (see previous paragraph).
+From additional measurements on identical resonators without a Josephson junction, we also know $\omega{cav,b} = 2\pi \times 7.35$ GHz yielding $\omega{cav}/\omega{cav,b} = 0.86$.
 This allows us to compute the switching $B{\uparrow}(\omega{rf})$ and retrapping $B{\downarrow}(\omega{rf})$ curves.
-They are shown in Fig. 4.11 as red and blue solid lines.
-The agreement with the retrapping curve is excellent; however there is a discrepancy for the switching curve which may be due to an experimental artifact in these preliminary data.
+They are shown in Fig. 4.13 as red and blue solid lines.
+The agreement with the retrapping curve is excellent ; however there is a discrepancy for the switching curve which may be due to an experimental artifact in these preliminary data.